Cross Creek railway station

-Cross Creek railway station was the base of operations for the Rimutaka Incline, a Fell railway over the Remutaka Ranges, and part of the original Wairarapa Line between Upper Hutt and Featherston in the Wellington region of New Zealand's North Island.
+Cross Creek railway station was the base of operations for the Rimutaka Incline, a Fell railway over the Rimutaka Ranges, and part of the original Wairarapa Line between Upper Hutt and Featherston in the Wellington region of New Zealand's North Island.
 The station was between Pigeon Bush and Summit stations on the Wairarapa Line.
 The station was bypassed when the Rimutaka Tunnel was opened.

 This station existed solely for the operational requirements of the Incline.
 It did not consign goods, or serve any local settlements, save for the railway staff that were based there.

 History

 Though the origin of the name Cross Creek has not always been clear, it is generally accepted based on the writings of surveyor John Rochfort that it was derived from a Mr. Lot Cross, who lived and farmed in the vicinity of the site that was later to become the station.
 In the early days of the railway, it was known as Cross's Creek, but was simplified to Cross Creek in the 1880s.